Observations of high-frequency spectral peaks from in-situ waves in ice data: evidence for nonlinear waves in ice triad interactions?: Discussion

 We have considered 3 kinds of in-situ observation dataset: (i) the T15 dataset, where the timeseries from several closely-located time-synchronized IMUs deployed in Arctic landfast ice are available, (ii) the Y20 dataset, where the timeseries from a single IMU-based buoy deployed in the Arctic was recovered, and (iii) a number of deployment datasets in both the Antarctic and the Arctic, where only 1-dimensional PSDs are recovered over Iridium satellite communications.

 In all cases, clear high-frequency peaks can be observed in some of the data segments.
 Since these high-frequency peaks are clearly above the noise background, are sometimes present and sometimes not (so they are not a systematic noise in the sensors and / or processing algorithms), and these can be observed over a range of instruments (VN100-based loggers, OMB-v2018 with a VN100 IMU, OMB-v2021 with an ISM330DHCX motion sensor, Sofar Spotter using GPS Doppler data) and deployments in various sea ice conditions and locations covering both the Arctic and the Antarctic, we can be confident that these are not noise nor a one-off coincidence, but a real recurring physical signal.
+Moreover, these peaks are relatively narrow isolated harmonics of the main energy peak and, therefore, most likely a different mechanism from the "rollover effect" that is sometimes reported in the literature \citep{wadhams1988attenuation} and may be associated with local wind energy injection or nonlinear effects \citep{li2017rollover,Cheng2025attenuation}, though debates have arisen in the community regarding the noise levels and validity of some of the observations \citep{thomson2021spurious}.
+Therefore, independently of the ongoing debate around the validity and presence of the rollover effect, we believe that our present observations of harmonic peaks in waves in ice energy data indicate a distinct signature and different mechanism.

 In the cases where the timeseries are obtained (T15 and Y20), a bicoherence analysis confirms that the maximum of the high-frequency peak is phase-locked with 2 components of the main peak.
 This is a necessary (but not sufficient) condition for the high-frequency peak to be the product of e.g. nonlinear wave triad interactions or some other nonlinear physical mechanism related to the main peak in the PSD.